Brazil's Rousseff targets internet companies after NSA spying

 The legislation, which is being written by a lawmaker in Rousseff's left-wing Workers' Party and is scheduled to be completed next week, would force foreign-based internet companies to maintain data centers inside Brazil that would then be governed by Brazilian privacy laws, officials said.

 Internet companies operating in Brazil are currently free to put data centers wherever they like.
-Facebook Inc (FB.O), for example, stores its global data in the United States and a new complex in Sweden.
+Facebook Inc, for example, stores its global data in the United States and a new complex in Sweden.

 Rousseff believes that the change would help shield Brazilians from further U.S. prying into their activities, and she is considering urging other countries to take similar measures when she speaks at the United Nations General Assembly later this month, a senior Brazilian official told Reuters.